-Alison Stephenson realised why her luxury hotel in Dubai was so cheap — it was 50C outside.
+Alison Stephenson realises why her luxury hotel was so cheap — it's 50C outside.

 When I arrived in Dubai in early July this year, it finally dawned on me why my luxurious five-star hotel was so damn cheap.

 After suffering through half a fairly cold and miserable winter in Sydney, the thought of baking in the heat in the UAE was like, well, sunshine on a rainy day.

 It's not unusual for the weather to be hot and humid in Dubai in summer, with temperatures averaging between 30 degrees celsius at night and the low 40s during the day.

 "Piece of cake," I thought.
 "I've lived through 30 Januarys in Sydney."

 But I wasn't quite prepared for halfway to boiling.